GICs in RRSPs

 What are RRSPs?

-RRSPs can be opened through most financial institutions, and are permitted to hold a wide range of investments, such as stocks, bonds, mutual funds and GICs.
+RRSPs can be opened through most financial institutions, and can hold a wide range of investments, such as stocks, bonds, mutual funds and GICs.

 There are four key benefits of holding GICs in your RRSPs: